Take Care Of Your Family With Confidence

 Minnesota has implied consent laws.
 By driving on Minnesota roads, all Minnesota drivers are under an implied agreement to consent to a chemical test to determine the presence of drugs or a controlled substance.
 Refusing to submit to a chemical test can complicate DWI charges further.

 Navigating the law can be complicated for an individual charged with DWI.
-Call our office at 612-548-4453 to speak with an experienced criminal defense lawyer regarding your situation.
+Call Metro Law and Mediation at 612-548-4453 to speak with an experienced criminal defense lawyer regarding your situation.

 Under Minnesota law, anyone who commits an act with intent to cause fear in a family or household member of immediate bodily harm or death, or intentionally inflicts or attempts to inflict bodily harm upon another has committed domestic assault.